michalprusaczyk98/Football-Leagues/README.md

 ### [Creating Data Model Script](https://github.com/michalprusaczyk98/Football-Leagues/blob/main/Football_Leagues_Players.ipynb)
 ### [Creating Data Model Script #2](https://github.com/michalprusaczyk98/Football-Leagues/blob/main/Football_Leagues_Stats.ipynb)

-All you have to do is copy/paste to script an URL from transfermarkt.com league profile.
+All you have to do is copy/paste an URL from transfermarkt.com league profile to script.
 You can compare data of thousands leagues from around the world.

 I did a script with Jupyter Notebook, which creates whole data model.
 In general the process looks like: